symbol/symbol-docs/source/concepts/namespace.rst

 A namespace starts with a name that you choose, similar to an internet domain name.
 If one :doc:`account <account>` creates a namespace, that namespace will appear as unique in the NEM ecosystem.

 After registering your namespace, you have the ability to define your own subdomains, as well as the names for your :doc:`mosaics <mosaic>`.
-This makes your assets unique, easy to use, and trustable.

 *************
 Subnamespaces